-On top of the members, the European Commission, the TEN-T Executive Agency, the EEIG members and partners, the EEIG permanent team, the UK Department for Transport, Network Rail, Eurotunnel and one representative of the five involved regulatory bodies are also invited to the Executive board meetings.
+On top of the members, the European Commission, the European coordinators for TEN-T, INEA, the EEIG members and partners, the EEIG permanent team and one representative of the six involved regulatory bodies are also invited to the Executive board meetings.

-National Safety Authorities are invited to Executive board meetings on an ad hoc basis.
+National Safety Authorities as well as the Chairman of the Railway Advisory Group are invited to Executive board meetings on an ad hoc basis.